The Aviation Law Review: Kenya

 Kenya does not have specific laws dealing with slot management, but it has entered into a number of bilateral air services agreements that regulate slots, traffic and transit rights.
 Slot management in Kenya is coordinated by the Ground Flight Safety Section of the KAA.

-Pursuant to Article 2(6) of the Constitution of Kenya (the Constitution), treaties or conventions ratified (whether before or after the promulgation of the Constitution in 2010) by Kenya automatically form part of Kenyan law.
-In the aviation sector, Kenya has ratified the Convention on International Interests in Mobile Equipment (the Cape Town Convention) and the Protocol to the Convention on International Interests in Mobile Equipment on Matters Specific to Aircraft Equipment (the Cape Town Protocol), the Convention for the Unification of Certain Rules Relating to International Carriage by Air signed at Warsaw on 12 October 1929 as amended by the Hague Protocol 1955 (the Warsaw Convention), as well as the Convention for the Unification of International Carriage by Air, opened for signature at Montreal on 28 May 1999 (the Montreal Convention).
-Kenya domesticated the Cape Town Convention and the Cape Town Protocol by enacting the International Interests in Aircraft Equipment Act (No. 27 of 2013), which gives the High Court of Kenya (the High Court) jurisdiction in respect of claims brought under the Cape Town Convention or the Cape Town Protocol, or to grant relief and award damages as provided under the same.
+Pursuant to Article 2(6) of the Constitution of Kenya, treaties or conventions ratified (whether before or after the promulgation of the Constitution in 2010) by Kenya automatically form part of Kenyan law.
+In the aviation sector, Kenya has ratified the Convention on International Interests in Mobile Equipment (Cape Town Convention) and the Protocol to the Convention on International Interests in Mobile Equipment on Matters Specific to Aircraft Equipment (Cape Town Protocol), the Convention for the Unification of Certain Rules Relating to International Carriage by Air signed at Warsaw on 12 October 1929 as amended by the Hague Protocol 1955 (Warsaw Convention), as well as the Convention for the Unification of International Carriage by Air, opened for signature at Montreal on 28 May 1999 (Montreal Convention).
+Kenya domesticated the Cape Town Convention and the Cape Town Protocol by enacting the International Interests in Aircraft Equipment Act (No. 27 of 2013), which gives the High Court of Kenya (High Court) jurisdiction in respect of claims brought under the Cape Town Convention or the Cape Town Protocol, or to grant relief and award damages as provided under the same.
 Kenya has also domesticated the Warsaw Convention by enacting the Carriage by Air Act No. 2 of 1993 (CBAA).
-The Montreal Convention is operational in Kenya by virtue of Article 2(6) of the Constitution and the definition of 'Convention' in the CBAA.
+The Montreal Convention is operational in Kenya by virtue of Article 2(6) of the Constitution and the definition of Convention in the CBAA.
 The CBAA, the Warsaw Convention and the Montreal Convention form the law on aviation liability in Kenya.

-For over 15 years there was no systematic case reporting system in Kenya, although in 2005 limited case law reporting recommenced.
-At present there is no definitive list of the treaties or conventions ratified by Kenya.5
+For over 15 years there was no systematic case reporting system in Kenya, although in 2005, limited case law reporting recommenced.
+At present, there is no definitive list of the treaties or conventions ratified by Kenya.6

 Legal framework for liability

-The key legislation governing liability in the aviation sector are the CAA and the CBAA.
+The key legislation governing liability in the aviation sector comprises the CAA and the CBAA.

 Under the CAA, aircraft owners and operators are liable for breach of the following obligations:

-- an operator is liable to a fine for failure to implement an effective drug and alcohol testing system approved by the KCAA;6
+- an operator is liable to a fine for failure to implement an effective drug and alcohol testing system approved by the KCAA;7

-- an aircraft owner is liable for material loss or damage caused to any person or property on land or water by an aircraft, a person in an aircraft or an article or person falling from an aircraft while in flight, take-off or landing;7 and
+- an aircraft owner is liable for material loss or damage caused to any person or property on land or water by an aircraft, a person in an aircraft or an article or person falling from an aircraft while in flight, takeoff or landing;8 and

-- the pilot and the owner of an aircraft are liable where the aircraft is flown in such a manner as to cause unnecessary danger to any person or property on land or water.8 Individual directors and other officers of a body corporate may also be liable for offences under the CAA or regulations made under it.9
+- the pilot and the owner of an aircraft are liable where the aircraft is flown in such a manner as to cause unnecessary danger to any person or property on land or water.9 Individual directors and other officers of a body corporate may also be liable for offences under the CAA or regulations made under it.10

 The various regulations promulgated under the CAA also contain provisions that render persons liable for breaches of the obligations provided in the regulations.